 Unless the disqualification is rescinded as above, reinstated students must apply to the university and department for readmission.
-Reapplication via http://www.calstate.edu/apply can be done during the semester in which the program of study is underway or in which the reinstatement petition is being considered.
-The application will be placed on hold at Graduate Admissions and Program Evaluations until a decision on the petition is made or until the program-of-study grades are posted.
+Reapplication via www.calstate.edu/apply can be done during the semester in which the program of study is underway or in which the reinstatement petition is being considered.
+The application will be placed on hold at Graduate Admissions and Program Evaluations until the program-of-study grades are posted and students are reinstated.
 Under most circumstances, a department is expected to readmit students who have successfully completed programs of study signed off by that department.
 Disqualified, reinstated students seeking readmission are, nevertheless, subject to the same enrollment limitations and admission application requirements as all other applicants.